The Sound of New York City Evictions

 ○ Share the step-by-step method with readers of this article. ✔︎

 New York City eviction data shows a distinct trend: in 2017, the city reached a peak level of evictions (over 20 thousand), followed by a pause during the COVID-19 pandemic moratorium.
 Since the moratorium ended, evictions have returned to concerning levels.
-I thought this would be an ideal data set to sonify, because of the noticeable change in pattern over time.
+This is an ideal data set to sonify, because of the noticeable change in pattern over time.

 Step 1: Find the Data